IBM/parallel-cycle-enumeration/README.md

 numactl -i all ./cycle <cmd-arguments>
 ```

-When running the code using `mpicc` on multiple processors, make sure to have a copy of the input graph in the same path across all processors.
+When running the code using `mpicc` on multiple processors, make sure to have a copy of the input graph in the same path across all nodes.
-Also, the path to `tbb` and the path to the executable should be the same across all processors.
+Also, the path to `tbb` and the path to the executable should be the same across all nodes.

 The exact algorithms supported and the description of the command line arguments can be printed using `./cycle -h`:
 ```